4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 Data Columns
 ------------
-This table is indexed by Localization ID and therefore each row corresponds to data associated with an individual Localization event.
+This table is indexed by Loc_ID and therefore each row corresponds to data associated with an individual Localization event.

 The first columns are always: **Loc_ID**, **Spot_ID**, **X**, **Y**, **Z**.
 The content and order of all other columns is at user's discretion.